-Customer care expenses represent the costs to advise and service our customers, primarily consisting of personnel costs.
-We expect these expenses to increase in absolute dollars in the future as we expand our domestic and international Customer Care teams due to increases in total customers.
+Customer care expenses represent the costs to guide and service our customers, primarily consisting of personnel costs.
+We expect these expenses to increase in absolute dollars in the future as we expand our domestic and international Customer Care teams due to increases in total customers and increases in the number of interactions we have with our customers.
 We expect customer care expenses to fluctuate as a percentage of total revenue depending on the level of personnel required to support the continued growth of our business.

-Year Ended December 31, 2018 t o 2017 2017 to 2016 2018 2017 2016 \$ S change % change \$ S change % change Customer care \$ 323.1 \$ 292.3 \$ 242.1 \$ 30.8 11% \$ 50.2 21%
+Year E nde d Decem ber 31, 2019 to 2018 2018 to 2017 2019 2018 2017 \$ c hange % change \$ change % change Customer care \$ 348.7 \$ 323.1 \$ 292.3 \$ 25.6 8% \$ 30.8 11%

-2018 compared to 2017.
-The 10.5% increase in customer care expenses was primarily driven by increased costs associated with the continued expansion of our international third-party Customer Care locations, the continued growth of our business and our acquisitions of MSH and HEG.
+The 7.9% increase in customer care expenses was primarily driven by increased costs associated with the continued expansion of our international third-party Customer Care locations, the continued growth of our business, our acquisition of MSH and an increased level of customer interactions.